 - 1 cup spinach

-- To make the sauce, add butter to the pan, allow it to melt and then cook garlic in it until slightly browned – only for a couple of minutes.
-Add 1 tablespoon flour (omit flour if you like your sauce to be a little more runny).
+Sauce: To make the sauce, add butter to the pan, allow it to melt and then cook garlic in it until slightly browned – only for a couple of minutes.
 Slowly add chicken broth, half-and-half and Parmesan cheese.
 All these will blend in very quickly.

 Spinach: Add spinach to the mixture and allow it to wilt.
 I added 1 cup of spinach, but you can certainly add more or less depending on your preference.